SwarajShelavale/SwarajShelavale/README.md

 ### 💬 Let's Connect

 I'm excited to connect with fellow developers, recruiters, and industry professionals.
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/swaraj-shelavale/) or via email at [Your Email](shelavaleswaraj1610@gmail.com).
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/swaraj-shelavale/) or via email at [Email](shelavaleswaraj1610@gmail.com).